NativeScript/docs/content/setup/windows.md

 javac --version
 ```

-If you see a version number printed, you are ready to move on to [Installing Android Studio](#installing-android-studio), otherwise you will need to add the JDK binaries to your system environment `Path`:
+If you see a version number printed, you may skip this step.
+Otherwise, you will need to add the JDK binaries to your system environment `Path`:

 1. Search for "**Edit the system environment variables**" in Windows Search and select
 2. Click on "**Environment variables...**" in the bottom corner